AndreasArledal/dotfiles/README.md

 You should run `rcup` after pulling a new version of the repository to symlink any new files in the repository.

+## Brew packages
+There's no hard dependencies for any brew packages but configs for some are included.
+Therefore there is an installation script `brew.sh` that can be run to install packages, it also installs rcm.

+The following packages is somehow related to the dotfiles:
+- rcm
+- tmux
+- fasd